-Parameter The Malaysia National Biotechnology Policy (Malaysian Biotechnology Corporation, 2005) The Thailand's Bio-Circular-Green Economy Model (Ministry of Higher Education, Science, Research and Innovation (MHESI) of Thailand, 2019) Goal To further develop three economic sectors, namely agriculture, healthcare, and industrial manufacturing, as well as support the growth of an enabling eco-system throughout the scientific, academic, and business communities in Malaysia. and society collectively implement this J Four drivers of the Thailand's Bio-Circular-Green Economy Model: 1.
+Table 1.
+Docume olicies in Malaysia and Thailand Parameter The Malaysia National Biotechnology Policy (Malaysian Biotechnology Corporation, 2005) The Thailand's Bio-Circular-Green Economy Model (Ministry of Higher Education, Science, Research and Innovation (MHESI) of Thailand, 2019) Goal To further develop three economic sectors, namely agriculture, healthcare, and industrial manufacturing, as well as support the growth of an enabling eco-system throughout the scientific, academic, and business communities in Malaysia.
+To use natural assets more efficiently with the least impact on the environment as possible.
+BCG applies a whole of society approach- where the government, private sector, academia, and society, collectively implement this principle, eventually putting Thailand on track to building back a healthier, greener, and more inclusive economy as the pandemic subsides Four drivers of the Thailand's Bio-Circular- 8 Green Economy Model: 1.
 Food and Agriculture 2.
 Medical and Wellness 3.
-Bioenergy, Biomaterial and Biochemical Tourism and Creative Economy Strategic measures where sago utilization can be promoted The 9 Thrusts of National Biotechnology Policy The 2021-2026 Bio-Circular-Green Economy Strategic Plan (National Science and Technology Development Agency, 2021) Sago-based diet as alternative carbohydrate source (staple food) Advanced food technology in sago-based food, health, and nonfood commodities Utilization of sago as bioenergy, biomass, and bioethanol Thrust 1: Agriculture.
+Bioenergy, Biomaterial and Biochemical Tourism and Creative Economy Strategic measures where sago utilization can be promoted The 9 Thrusts of National Biotechnology Policy The 2021-2026 Bio-Circular-Green Economy Strategic Plan (National Science and Technology Development Agency, 2021) Sago-based diet as alternative carbohydrate source (staple food) Advanced food technology in sago-based food, health, and non- food commodities Utilization of sago as bioenergy, biomass, and bioethanol Thrust 1: Agriculture.
 Enhance the value creation of agriculture sector Thrust 3: Increase opportunities for bioprocessing and manufacturing Thrust 2: Health.
-Commercialization of the discovery health-related natural products and bio-generic drugs Strategy 2: Strengthening communities and grassroots economy by employing resource capital, creativity, technology, biodiversity, and cultural diversity to create value to products and services, enabling the communities to move up the value chain.
-Sustainable provision of sago and sago forest area conservation Strategy 1: Promoting sustainability of biological resources through balancing conservation and utilization.
+Commonialization of the Strategy 2: Strengthening communities and grassroots economy by employing resource apital, creativity, technology, biodiversity, and tural diversity to create value to products and services, enabling the communities to move up the value chain.
+Strategy 1: Promoting sustainability of biological